HeavyMedl/lists/README.md

 <a name='rev'/>
 ###rev ([x]) -> [x]
 ------
-**Description**: Array obtained by reversing the order of each element.
+**Description**: Array returned by reversing the order of each element.

 **Signature Definition**: Give arg 1 an Array or a String; Get an Array of variables.